Motivational Interviewing, Level 1: Application in Diverse Settings

 Part of the UW-Madison Continuing Studies Professional Certificate of Completion in Motivational Interviewing (MI), this 2-day exposure training provides a background on MI theory and research, including how and why behavior change occurs.
 MI is contrasted with other methods of behavior change.
 Learners are introduced to the basic practice elements of MI, including the spirit (partnership, evocation, acceptance, compassion), OARS skills (open questions, affirmation, reflection, summary) and fundamental processes (engaging, focusing, evoking, planning).
 Engaging will be the featured MI process in this workshop.
 Through discussion, videos, and experiential exercises, learners will begin developing their MI skills.

-- Identify the elements of practice (spirit, skills, processes)
+- Identify the elements of practice

-- Identify change talk as an active ingredient of MI
+- Identify change-talk as an active ingredient of MI

 - Observe MI and begin developing person-centered OARS skills